delvtech/agent0/docs/html/_sources/autoapi/elfpy/pricing_models/hyperdrive/index.rst.txt

       :type out: Quantity
       :param market_state: The state of the AMM's reserves and share prices.
       :type market_state: MarketState
-      :param fee_percent: The percentage of the difference between the amount paid without slippage and the amount received that will be added to the input as a fee.
-      :type fee_percent: float
       :param time_remaining: The time remaining for the asset (incorporates time stretch).
       :type time_remaining: StretchedTime